Click here to read about the history of our building on Delaware Avenue!

-Jackie began her study of yoga at the Himalayan Institute of Buffalo over 20 years ago.
-Her dedication to her practice led to a period of residential study with her husband, James, at the Himalayan Institute’s home campus in Honesdale, PA, from 1994 to 1997.
-At the Institute, she learned to incorporate the concepts and practice of yoga as part of a holistic living experience that included guidance in hatha yoga and meditation, training in the philosophy of yoga, and practice of a yoga-inspired lifestyle.
-Jackie, who holds a BS in graphic design from Buffalo State College, has completed yoga teacher certification at both the 200 and 500 hour levels prescribed by Yoga Alliance.
-She became the Director of the Himalayan Institute of Buffalo in November of 2013.
+Jackie began her study of yoga at the Himalayan Institute of Buffalo over 30 years ago.
+Her interests led to a residential study with her husband, Jim, at the Himalayan Institute’s home campus in Honesdale, PA, from 1994 to 1997.
+At the Institute, she learned to incorporate the concepts and practice of yoga as part of a holistic living experience that included hatha yoga and meditation, training in the philosophy of yoga, and practice of a yoga-inspired lifestyle.
+She holds a BS in graphic design from Buffalo State College and is an E-500 and AYS-certified instructor.
+She worked at Yoga International magazine for 18 years before becoming the Director of the Himalayan Institute of Buffalo in November 2013.

 Pandit Rajmani Tigunait, Ph.D.

 Pandit Rajmani Tigunait, PhD, is a modern-day master and living link to the unbroken lineage of the Himalayan Tradition.
 He embodies the yogic and tantric wisdom which the Himalayan Tradition has preserved for thousands of years.
 As a young man he committed himself to arduous spiritual practice and studied with renowned adepts of India before being initiated into the lineage of the Himalayan Tradition by his master, Sri Swami Rama, in 1976.